-We identified a total of seven studies evaluating mood outcomes, including anxiety and depression: two good quality^{8,19} and four fair quality^{9,15,16,22} RCTs, as well as one fair quality cohort study21.
-Of these seven studies, four^{8,15,19,22} found statistically significant results in favor of the intervention, though not all studies evaluated both outcomes.
+We identified a total of six studies evaluating mood outcomes, including anxiety and depression: two good quality^{10,20} and four fair quality^{11,17,23,24} RCTs.
+Of these six studies, four^{10,20,23,24} found statistically significant results in favor of the intervention, though not all studies evaluated both outcomes.

-Only two^{8,19} (33%) of the six studies evaluating depression showed statistically-significant improvements from palliative care interventions.
-Both Bakitas trials^{8,9} evaluated depression on the CES-D measurement tool but only one8 had a statistically significant finding in favor of the intervention based on a mixed model analyses for repeated measures (TE= -1.8, p=0.02).
-A longer duration of follow-up in the earlier study (12 months vs. 3 months in the 2015 study) may have influenced this outcome.
-However, in the Temel RCT,19 statistically significant findings were in favor of an early palliative care intervention based on the proportion of patients with elevated depression scores on the HADS-D (16% vs. 38% for usual care, p=0.01) and with symptoms of major depression on the PHQ-9 (4% vs. 17% for usual care, p=0.04) after only three months of follow-up.
+Only two^{10,20} of the five studies evaluating depression showed statistically-significant improvements from palliative care interventions.
+Both Bakitas trials^{10,11} evaluated depression on the CES-D measurement tool but only one10 had a statistically significant finding in favor of the intervention based on a mixed model analyses for repeated measures (TE= -1.8, p=0.02).
+A longer duration of follow-up in the earlier study (13 months vs. three months in the 2015 study) may have influenced this outcome.
+However, in the Temel RCT,20 statistically significant findings were in favor of an early palliative care intervention based on the proportion of patients with elevated depression scores on the HADS-D (16% vs. 38% for usual care, p=0.01) and with symptoms of major depression on the PHQ-9 (4% vs. 17% for usual care, p=0.04) after only three months of follow-up.

-For studies evaluating anxiety, only two 15,22 (40%) out of five studies found statistically significant between-group differences for anxiety in favor of the intervention.
-The Rummans RCT 22 found a statistically-significant difference on the POMS tension/anxiety subscale after one month (p=0.042), but the authors did not report the mean scores associated with this outcome.
-Rabow et al. 15 reported that anxiety was reduced in the intervention group but increased for those receiving usual care between six and 12 months of follow-up in an analysis controlling for anxiety at baseline and adjusting for group X time interaction (-1.5 vs. +0.4 for control, p=0.05).
+For studies evaluating anxiety, only two^{23,24} out of four studies found statistically significant between-group differences in favor of the intervention.
+The Rummans RCT24 found a statistically significant difference on the POMS tension/anxiety subscale in the intervention group after one month (p=0.042), but the authors did not report the mean scores associated with this outcome.
+Rabow et al.23 reported that anxiety was reduced in the intervention group but increased for those receiving usual care between six and 12 months of follow-up in an analysis controlling for anxiety at baseline and adjusting for group X time interaction (-1.5 vs. +0.4 for control, p=0.05).